Hakea actites

-Hakea actites, commonly known as the mulloway needle bush or wallum hakea is a shrub or tree of the Proteacea family native to areas in north eastern New South Wales and south eastern Queensland.
-White nectar rich flowers appear in abundance from late autumn to early spring.
+Hakea actites, commonly known as the mulloway needle bush or wallum hakea is a shrub or tree of the Proteaceae family native to areas in north eastern New South Wales and south eastern Queensland.
+White nectar-rich flowers appear in abundance from late autumn to early spring.

 Description

 Hakea actites is a prickly shrub or tree growing to 0.3 to 5 m high and forms a lignotuber.
 Smaller branches are silky to densely covered with short matted hairs.
 The light green leaves are smooth, needle-like 3.5 to 13.5 cm long and 0.3 to 1.3 mm in diameter ending with a sharp point 1-2 mm long.
 The inflorescence consists of 1-6 white flowers appearing in clusters in leaf axils.
 Flower stalks are 0.6-1 mm long covered in short rusty coloured matted hairs.
 The pedicel is 1.8-3 mm long covered sparsely or with matted silky white and rusty coloured hairs.
 Perianth 3.1-4.3 mm long, white and smooth, occasionally a bluish-green with a powdery film.
 The wrinkled egg-shaped fruit are 20-35 mm long and 16-25 mm wide ending with a smooth rounded beak and obscure horns.
-Occasionally fruits appear with coarse blister like protuberances.
-Flowers from May to September.
+Occasionally, fruits appear with coarse blister-like protuberances.
+Flowers appear from May to September.

 Hakea actites resembles the better known Hakea sericea.